rogleete/backblaze64-unraid-dash-monitor/README.md

 into the Backblaze64 container (<a href="https://github.com/iamfoz/backblaze-64-personal-wine-container/tree/main">iamfoz/backblaze-64-personal-wine-container</a>).<br><br>

-Adds a native Unraid Dashboard tile displaying upload speed, backup progress, memory usage, active threads, and connection latency without needing to open a separate browser tab.<br>
+Adds a native Unraid Dashboard tile displaying upload speed, backup progress, memory usage, active threads, connection latency and more without needing to open a separate browser tab.<br>
 <br>
 Auto-refreshing, collapsible to a one-line summary, with color-coded